 The annual workers’ compensation report from the Bureau of Labor Statistics (BLS) includes data for nearly all states and territories.
 This report lists total workers’ comp claims filed, how many employees missed work, and claims data for all job sectors.
 Our chart below shows Puerto Rico workers’ compensation claim data from 2016-2020:

 While 2020 was an unusual year for all workers globally, we did note a few interesting trends.
 First, total Puerto Rico workers’ compensation claims fell 30% during the five-year period from 2016 to 2020.
 Service-industry workers filed 25% fewer claims in 2020 than they did five years earlier.
 Finally, there’s a 25% drop in injured employees who missed work, transferred jobs or received restrictions from 2016-2020.

 Interestingly, service-industry employees file nearly 3 in every 5 Puerto Rico workers’ compensation claims (54%-59% each year).
 But the more surprising statistic is, by far, how many injured workers in PR qualify for wage-loss disability compensation.
 According to the chart above, nearly 3 in every 4 claimants each year qualified for those weekly payments (69%-74%).

 Puerto Rico also recently passed a law on when businesses can count coronavirus as an occupational disease.

-If the Puerto Rico workers’ compensation process seems confusing, you’re not alone.
-That’s why we encourage you to speak with a knowledgeable advocate about your situation for free before starting your claim.
-A workers’ compensation advocate in our network would be happy to meet with you to discuss your injury or illness in person.
+If the workers’ compensation process seems confusing, you’re not alone.
+That’s why we encourage you to speak with a knowledgeable advocate for free before starting your claim.
+A workers’ compensation advocate in our network would be happy to call and give you free advice by phone.